Couples Intensives

 Traditional weekly sessions are often squeezed in between all the other important obligations you have.
 Many couples find it tough to shift gears from work or parent mode to therapy mode, making it almost necessary to spend the first 15 minutes unwinding and acclimating into the session.
 Although the common 15 minute transitioning periods are 100% valid and often necessary for many couples, I’d be lying if I said I find them to be a good use of everyone’s time.

-At a weekend intensive, you can say buh-bye to the useless 15 minute transitions and hello to efficiency!
+At an Intensive, you can say buh-bye to the useless 15 minute transitions and hello to efficiency!

 4. IMMEDIACY